FirelyTeam/firely-docs/vonk/reference/programming_api/pipelineconfig.rst

    * ``Order``: Determines the place in the pipeline.
 See :ref:`vonk_plugins_order` for background.

    ..
-(Vonk 3.1.0) * ``IsLicensedAs``: If this configuration configures functionality that is licensed (that usually means: payed for), this defines the token that must be listed in the Firely Server license file to enable this configuration.
+(Firely Server (Vonk) 3.1.0) * ``IsLicensedAs``: If this configuration configures functionality that is licensed (that usually means: payed for), this defines the token that must be listed in the Firely Server license file to enable this configuration.
 We advise to use a url that is within your web domain as a token, e.g. ``http://acme.com/vonk/plugins/myawesomeplugin``.